A state-by-state breakdown of US coronavirus cases - KTVZ

 A state-by-state breakdown of US coronavirus cases

-On Tuesday, there were 57 cases across 12 states, as well as 45 cases from individuals repatriated from the Diamond Princess cruise ship, the site of an outbreak and quarantine.
-Three others cases of the virus are in people who were repatriated from China.
+On Wednesday, there were 126 cases across 13 states, as well as 45 cases from individuals repatriated from the Diamond Princess cruise ship, the site of an outbreak and quarantine.
+Three other cases of the virus are people who were repatriated from China.

 Still, officials insist that even if the number of cases continues to climb, there is no need to panic.

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from individuals repatriated from the Diamond Princess cruise ship.